whereeaglesdare/jbs-python-django-test-assignment/README.md

 For loading fixtures use `python manage.py loaddata initial.json` Syncdb was deleted  in older Django versions.
-For implementing additional info for user was created extended model which related on standard User model by One-to-One relationship.
+Extended model which related on standard User model by One-to-One relationship  was created for implementing additional info for user.
 In this project only **one user** with credentials:

 login: **admin**